gchrupala/supervision/common.md

   are often best reported in the form of charts and plots.
 - Any tables with data longer than about 10-15 rows should be put in appendices or supplementary material.
+- Informal phrasings such as "in her paper, X argues that..." should be replaced with standard references: "X (2020) argues that..."